-Day 3
+Day 4

-The final day of the Collaboratory started with all of the participants joining in a big circle in the main conference room at the Impact Hub.
-The overarching goal for the day was to "come together up the U'' - with going through the phases of harvesting, marketplace, open space and closing of the event.
-There seemed to be a certain calm this morning as Jonathan and one of the course participants laid out the overall agenda for the day.
-There was then given some time for reflection before moving on.
+The second and final day of the public Collaboratory started with all of the participants joining in a big circle in the main conference room at the Impact Hub.
+The overarching goal for the day was to "to-gether come up the left part of the U" - going through the phases of harvesting, marketplace, open space and closing of the event.
+There seemed to be a certain calmness that morning as Jonathan and one of the course participants layed out the overall agenda for the day.
+Then, some time was given for reflection before moving on.

-The group was then guided into a short meditation led by another course participant, seeking to connect with the artifacts, thoughts and ideas that emerged from the visioning in the previous day ("going down the U").
-The group seemed already more attuned to their deeper selves and were attending with a fuller presence than at the beginning of yesterday.
-Following this meditation, the participants were then invited to organize themselves in groups of two, following with iterations in pairs of two and then four, accompanied by one facilitator per group.
-This progressive exercise seemed to stimulate the stakeholders needs, as the attendants were quite engaged and excited with sharing.
+The group was then guided into a short meditation led by another course participant, seeking to connect with the thoughts, ideas and artifacts that had emerged from the visioning in the previous day ("going down the U").
+The group seemed already more attuned to their deeper selves and was attending with a fuller presence than at the beginning of the first day.
+Following this meditation, the participants were then invited to organize themselves in groups of two, followed by iterations in pairs of two and then four, accompanied by one facilitator per group.
+This progressive exercise seemed to stimulate the stakeholders' needs, for as the attendants were quite engaged and excited with sharing.
 Quite some time was given to further the visioning by coming together to create a visualization.
-A short break was given, so that the team could prepare for the next phase, also giving room for participants to catch up and network together.
+A short break allowed the team to prepare for the next phase, and also giving room for participants to catch up and network with each other.

 With this, the harvesting from the visioning phase continued, now moving on from smaller groups into bigger ones.
-The participants were instructed to pair up in bigger groups and to new move into experimenting with co-creation.
+The participants were instructed to pair up in bigger groups and to move into experimenting with co-creation.
 The transition was also marked by new course participants taking over the facilitation.
-They seemed prepared as they narrated the instructions with an observable confidence.
-Again, the guiding question where repeated as a focal point for the exercise.
-The groups spread out to different locations on the venue of the Impact Hub, where art supplies such as paper, colored pencils and markers were supplied.
+They seemed prepared as they gave the instructions with an observable confidence.
+Again, the guiding question was repeated as a focal point for the exercise.
+The groups spread out to different locations on the venue of the Impact Hub, where practical tools for artwork such as paper, colored pencils and markers were supplied.

-Going deeper to work, the participants are here co-creating posters for the Gallery.
+Going deeper to work, the participants are co-creating posters for an Art Gallery. http://leadership-for-transition.eu/\